28 December 2009

-The Financial Times has caused outrage in some quarters by naming the Goldman Sachs boss Lloyd Blankfein its “Person of the Year“.
+The Financial Times has caused outrage by naming Goldman Sachs’s boss Lloyd Blankfein its “Person of the Year“.

 The reasons for the reaction are fairly obvious.
 The New York-based investment bank, known to some as a “vampire squid wrapped around the face of humanity”, has shown precious little remorse for past transgressions and limited gratitude for the largesse heaped upon it by US taxpayers and by central banks around the world (even though Blankfein forewent his 2008 bonus).